 Roslyn Lawry Award

 The Roslyn Lawry Award was established in 1989 to commemorate Roslyn’s life and passion for museums.
-It is now offered annually to an outstanding graduate from Deakin University's Master of Cultural Heritage course.
-In selecting Award recipients, the Committee looks for those demonstrating academic excellence as well as a personal and professional commitment to cultural heritage and museums.
+It is now offered annually to an outstanding graduate from Deakin’s Master of Cultural Heritage.
+In selecting award recipients, the committee looks for those demonstrating academic excellence as well as a personal and professional commitment to cultural heritage and museums.

-The Award is presented at an event attended by the museums community of Victoria.
-It is recognised as honouring the goal of "establishing new careers full of hope and promise".
+The award is presented at an event attended by the museum community of Victoria.
+It is recognised as honouring the goal of ‘establishing new careers full of hope and promise’.

 This year, Deakin celebrates the 30th anniversary of this prestigious Award in our field.
 Fay and Jim Lawry established the award in 1989 as a tangible memorial to their determined daughter.
 The Roslyn Lawry Award for Excellence in Cultural Heritage and Museum Studies has awarded 31 deserving students, 6 whom were able to be present at the AMAGA Victoria Awards Night this year.
 The Award was presented this year by Deakin’s Deputy Vice-Chancellor (Education), Professor Liz Johnson.

 The recipient for 2018 is Amy MacKintosh.
 Amy’s academic performance was outstanding, demonstrating both ability and commitment.
 She is the first recipient of the Roslyn Lawry Award to have completed the dual award masters program with Germany’s Brandenburg Technical University at Cottbus-Senftenburg.
 She was the third Deakin student to complete this program which allows students to study in Melbourne and Germany, receiving two masters degrees.
 Deakin is very proud of this unique collaboration toward internationalisation of qualification in cultural heritage.